-First we start with architecture development.
+First, we start with architecture development.

 To make our application secure, we can use a three-layer architecture.
 It means that we split our application into three layers: database layer, business logic layer, and presentation layer.
-These layers are illustrated on Figure 1:
+These layers are illustrated in Figure 1:

 Why doing this?
-From the image we can see that only the presentation layer is available from the web, so we minimize risks that our application will be broken by hackers, because the business logic layer has no access to the web.
+From the image we can see that only the presentation layer is available from the web, so we minimize risks that our application will be broken by hackers because the business logic layer has no access to the web.
 We can also improve this scheme by adding IP restriction for incoming requests on BL Server.
-Communicating with the presentation layer by using web services also enables us to make our presentation independent from the platform, and in future we will be able to add easily, for example, a mobile agent that will use the existing web services for work.
+Communicating with the presentation layer by using web services also enables us to make our presentation independent from the platform, and in future, we will be able to add easily, for example, a mobile agent that will use the existing web services for work.
 Separate DB was also used for the previous aims, and we can as well add IP restriction.
 So, if you implement this scheme, you will do a great job to improve the security of your application.

 Next step for improving security with SSL.

-By default all requests use HTTP protocol, which is not secure.
-All traffic is sent by http as a clear text, so anyone can “listen” to your server and collect all the necessary information.
+By default, all requests use HTTP protocol, which is not secure.
+All traffic is sent by HTTP as a clear text, so anyone can “listen” to your server and collect all the necessary information.
 To prevent this, we use SSL that encrypts the channel between the browser and the server.
 When you configure IIS, you can notice several settings for SSL: